memecoder12345678/NexScript/NexScript/nex2exec/README.md

 # nex2exec.py

-`nex2exec.py` is a tool designed to convert NexScript code into executable files for various operating systems, including macOS, Windows, and Linux, with x86_64 architecture.
+`nex2exec.py` is a tool designed to convert NexScript code into executable files for various operating systems, including macOS, Windows, and Linux.
 This tool supports both PyInstaller and Nuitka for the compilation process.

 ## Features